-Foster Grandparent Program grants are awarded to allow participants to serve as mentors, tutors, and caregivers for children and youth with special or exceptional needs or circumstances identified as limiting their academic, social, or emotional development.
+Foster Grandparent Program grants are awarded to allow participants to serve as mentors, tutors, and supportive adults to children and youth with special or exceptional needs or circumstances identified as limiting their academic, social, or emotional development.
 Foster Grandparents serve in community organizations such as schools, Head Start programs, and youth centers.